HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/backend/httpsocketexhaustion.md

 The TCP connection no longer exists in TCPView!
 Erm, well, it does exist, but only for as long as the ApiService call lives.
 Which is short in my test.

 What happens here is less visible.
-- Every time a new HttpClient is created, a new socket is opened.
+- Every time a new HttpClient is created, a new TCP connection is opened.
-- The socket is directly moved to a "Time Wait" state after the call is done.
+- The connection is directly moved to a "Time Wait" state after the call is done.
-- The socket will remain in this state for a while (30s to 120s, depending on OS), after which the socket will be closed.
+- The connection will remain in this state for a while (30s to 120s, depending on OS), after which the connection will be closed.

 So if you wait and stare at TCPView, you will see the connection appear and disappear as it is closed after 120s (on my OS).

 So, we made the situation a bit better.
-The system can handle twice as many sockets in the same time compared to scenario one.
+The system can handle twice as many connections in the same time compared to scenario one.

+Is it??
+In my test, this is the only way the ports actually get exhausted.

 ## Scenario 3: Static!!

 Let's try to mitigate this by making the HttpClient static.
-This way the socket is only created once, and reused.
+This way the connection is only created once, and reused.

 ```csharp
 private static readonly HttpClient _httpClient = new HttpClient();